witcom-gmbh/apicurio-security-gateway/README.md

 * Client-Id: an id, eg. apicurio-registry
 * Protocol: openid-connect
 * Access-type: confidential
-* Disable all flows except **Service Accounts enabled**
+* Disable all flows except **Service Accounts enabled** (If you want to use that client with OAuth2-Proxy, Standard-Flow has to be active too)

 After adding the client, you have to add roles to the client.
 Out of the box 2 roles are supported.
 There default-names are

 * registry-writer
 * registry-admin

-You can use different names, but make sure to provide the when running the security-gateway (see Configuration)
+You can use different names, but make sure to provide them when running the security-gateway (see Configuration)

 ### Apicurio-Clients
 Every client that needs access has to be added as confidential-client to keycloak.